 Associate Professor Dominic O’Sullivan discusses NSW Premier Gladys Berejiklian's calls for the army to help in the drought situation; the Wagga by-election Sept 8; the National Energy Guarantee, and funding for a faster rail between Canberra and Sydney, on ABC Goulburn Murray breakfast, August 10.

 Cowra Business Hub

-Report in the Cowra Courtier about the establishment of Cowra’s first Business Hub which will be used for a variety of programs including the Business Accelerator, an online-based program in conjunction with Charles Sturt University, CenWest Innovate and the Next Stage Growth Program to support business growth, and the Business Incubator, run in conjunction with “Upstairs” Business Incubator and CenWest Innovate in Bathurst, August 10. https://www.cowraguardian.com.au/story/5575690/cowra-business-chamber-establishes-cowra-business-hub/ Further reports about the financial assistance the Cowra Shire Council will give to establish the hub appeared in the Cowra Guardian, August 29 and 31.
+Report in the Cowra Guardian about the establishment of Cowra’s first Business Hub which will be used for a variety of programs including the Business Accelerator, an online-based program in conjunction with Charles Sturt University, CenWest Innovate and the Next Stage Growth Program to support business growth, and the Business Incubator, run in conjunction with “Upstairs” Business Incubator and CenWest Innovate in Bathurst, August 10. https://www.cowraguardian.com.au/story/5575690/cowra-business-chamber-establishes-cowra-business-hub/ Further reports about the financial assistance the Cowra Shire Council will give to establish the hub appeared in the Cowra Guardian, August 29 and 31.

 Digitalization of Border Mail newspaper

 A story in the Border Mail about newspaper editions to be digitalized thanks to the efforts of the Albury and District Historical Society and Institute Adjunct historian Professor Bruce Pennay appeared in the Border Mail, August 11.